Child Abuse on School, Daycare or Church Property

 Some of the elements that may be weighed to consider foreseeability include:

 - Whether any criminal conduct had previously occurred on or near the property.

 - How recently and how often that conduct occurred.

 - How similar the conduct was to the conduct on the property.

 - What indications are there the landowner knew or should have known about these other occurrences.

-If your child has been harmed by child abuse at school, church or a day care center, we can help you determine which legal avenue makes the most sense under the circumstances.
+If your child has been harmed by child abuse at school, church or a day care center in the Fort Lauderdale area, our child injury lawyers can help you determine which legal avenue makes the most sense under the circumstances.